-- (1) On 19 January 2009 the Council authorised the Commission to negotiate a multiparty trade agreement on behalf of the European Union with the Member Countries of the Andean Community which shared the aim to reach an ambitious, comprehensive, and balanced trade agreement. - (2) Those negotiations have been concluded and the Trade Agreement between the European Union and Colombia and Peru (hereinafter referred to as "the Agreement") was initialled on 23 March 2011. - (3) The Agreement should be signed on behalf of the European Union, HAS ADOPTED THIS DECISION:

-Article 1 The signing of the Trade Agreement between the European Union and Colombia and Peru is hereby approved on behalf of the European Union, subject to the conclusion of the said Agreement.
-The text of the Agreement is attached to this Decision.
-Article 2 The Council Secretariat General shall issue the powers to sign the Agreement on behalf of the Union, subject to its conclusion, to the person(s) indicated by the negotiator of the Agreement.
-1 OJ C , , p. .
+- (1) On 19 January 2009 the Council authorised the Commission to negotiate a multiparty trade agreement on behalf of the European Union with the Member Countries of the Andean Community which shared the aim to reach an ambitious, comprehensive, and balanced trade agreement. - (2) Those negotiations have been concluded and the Trade Agreement between the European Union and Colombia and Peru (hereinafter referred to as "the Agreement") was initialled on 23 March 2011. - (3) In accordance with Council Decision No .../2011/EU of ...2 the Agreement was signed on behalf of the European Union on ..., subject to its conclusion at a later date. - (4) The Agreement should be approved. - (5) Pursuant to Article 218(7) of the Treaty, it is appropriate for the Council to authorise the Commission to approve modifications to be adopted by the Trade Committee, as proposed by the Subcommittee on Intellectual Property on Geographical Indications pursuant to Article 209 paragraph 2 of the Agreement. - (6) It is appropriate to set out the relevant procedures for the protection of geographical indications which are given protection pursuant to the Agreement. - (7) The Agreement should not be construed as conferring rights or imposing obligations which can be directly invoked before Union or Member State courts and tribunals, OJ C , , p. .